 In many cases the goods you declare will be returned to you after inspection.
 Some items may require treatment to make them safe.
 Items that are prohibited because of the risk of pests and disease will be seized and destroyed.

-Items that are restricted and must be declared to Customs and Border Protection include:
+Items that are restricted and must be declared on arrival include:

 - Firearms, weapons and ammunition